Mercury Meltdown

-Mercury Meltdown is a puzzle-platform game for the PlayStation Portable (PSP).
+Mercury Meltdown is a 2006 puzzle-platform video game developed by Ignition Banbury and published by Ignition Entertainment for the PlayStation Portable.
+Sony Computer Entertainment released the game in Japan as Tama-Run.
 It is the sequel to Archer Maclean's Mercury.
-Like the first game, the goal is to tilt the stage in order to navigate one or more blobs of mercury to the destination.
-In contrast to the original, Ignition Banbury had more time and experience developing the game and listened to player feedback, allowing the game to be easier and provide players with more freedom to choose levels.
-The game has new hazards, enemies, and minigames.
+Like the first game, the goal is to tilt the stage to navigate one or more blobs of mercury to the destination.
+In contrast to the original, Ignition Banbury had more time and experience developing the game and listened to player feedback, allowing the game to be easier and providing players with more freedom to choose levels.
+The game has new hazards, enemies, and mini games.

-The game received a port to the PlayStation 2 (PS2) titled Mercury Meltdown Remix released a month after the original, with improved graphics, new levels and optimized for the PS2's controller.
-A second port for the Wii titled Mercury Meltdown Revolution was released in 2007 and also changing the levels, improving the graphics further from the Remix version and making use of Wii's motion controls.
+The game received a port to the PlayStation 2 (PS2) titled Mercury Meltdown Remix released a month after the original, with improved graphics, new levels, and optimized for the PS2's controller.
+A second port for the Wii titled Mercury Meltdown Revolution was released in 2007 and also changed the levels, improving the graphics further from the Remix version and making use of Wii's motion controls.

-All versions of Mercury Meltdown were well-received by critics.
+All versions of Mercury Meltdown were well received by critics.
 The game was praised for being an overall improvement from the original in terms of difficulty and art style.
 Mercury Meltdown Remix received mixed reviews in regards to the PS2 controls with some criticism of removing multiplayer.
-Mercury Meltdown Revolution also criticized for lack of multiplayer but was praised for its motion controls.
+Mercury Meltdown Revolution was also criticized for its lack of multiplayer, but was praised for its use of the Wii's motion controls.

 Gameplay

 Similar to its predecessor, Mercury Meltdown is a puzzle-platform game.
-The goal is to navigate one or more blobs of mercury to one or more finish posts in the level by tilting the stage using the analog stick of the PSP.
-Players automatically lose the stage if all of the mercury is from the stage is lost, or no longer meeting the requirements to complete the level.
+The goal is to navigate one or more blobs of mercury to one or more finish posts in the stage by tilting the stage using the analog stick of the PSP.
+The stage is failed if all mercury is lost or the amount of mercury drops below the minimum requirement to complete the stage.
+However, running out of time no longer causes the stage to be failed, since the time limit has been retooled as "Par Time", which simply denotes the time needed to complete a stage for the purpose of getting more points.
 The mercury can be split into multiple blobs by using sharp objects or obstacles.
-The color of the mercury can be changed using a Paintshop or merging with other blobs of different colors.
+The mercury color can be changed using a Paintshop or merging with other blobs of different colors.
 Color mixing is based on the RGB color model.
-The game is made up of worlds referred to as "Laboratories" that are split into 16 stages represented as test-tubes.
-Stages have achievements for completing with 100% remaining mercury, obtaining the top score, and obtaining all bonus stars.
-An additional achievement is granted for obtaining all three in a single stage and can all be obtained individually via multiple playthroughs.
-Laboratories are unlocked after accumulating enough mercury after each stage completion.
-If players do exceptionally well in one particular laboratory, a secret 17th stage in that laboratory is unlocked.
+The game is made up of worlds referred to as "Labs" that are split into 16 stages represented by test tubes.
+Each individual stage has achievements for completing with 100% remaining mercury, beating the top score, and collecting all bonus stars.
+An additional achievement is granted for obtaining all three of these in a single stage and can all be obtained individually in any number of attempts.
+Labs are unlocked by accumulating mercury from stage completion.
+If the player does exceptionally well in a particular laboratory, a secret 17th stage is unlocked for that lab.